openfisca/openfisca-doc/getting-started.md

 whereas in Python we had the helper method `init_single_entity`.
 That's because most of the time the JSON payload of an HTTP request is generated programatically.

-> We used [jq](https://stedolan.github.io/jq/) to dig into the "value" key of the JSON repsonse, not displayed here.

 ## Test the impact of a reform

 OpenFisca can be used to test the impact of a reform.
 For the purpose of this tutorial we will work on a test case,